-- Ski Ogden Park City gets the accolades, but locals know that the snow is just as good, the slopes less crowded, and the prices much more reasonable at Snowbasin, Powder Mountain, and Wolf Mountain.
+- Ski Ogden Park City gets the accolades, but locals know that the snow is just as good, the slopes less crowded, and the prices much more reasonable at Snowbasin, Powder Mountain, and Nordic Valley.
 The most memorable moments on skis in the 2002 Winter Olympics happened here, not in Park City.

-- Historic 25th Street Once home to brothels and unsavory rail-side establishments, the community has banded together to revitalize 25th street with art galleries, museums, restaurants, and several unique shops.
+- Historic 25th Street, Ogden Once home to brothels and unsavory rail-side establishments, the community of Ogden has banded together to revitalize 25th Street with art galleries, museums, restaurants, and several unique shops.
 Downtown Ogden also has one of minor-league baseball’s most beautiful ballparks.

-- Bear Lake A favorite retreat on the Utah-Idaho border during the hot summer months, this modestly developed lake has a reputation for cold, clear water, and the best raspberry shakes in America.
+- Bear Lake A favorite retreat on the Utah-Idaho border during the hot summer months, this modestly developed lake has a reputation for azure-blue water and the best raspberry shakes in America.